JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   No arguments are expected.
 * ``by_energy``: a flux tally is expected and converted to a flux per unit energy.
   No arguments are expected.
 * ``condense_groups``: takes a binned tallies and condenses into a coarser binning.
+  Errors are combined in squared root of sum of squares.
   Two keyargs needs to be passed:

   * *bins*: a list of floats representing the new bin edges.
   * *group_column*: the name of the binning column (e.g. 'Energy').